lucproglangcourse/lucproglangcourse.github.io/source/imperative.rst

   This produces informative debugging output such as::

     [main] DEBUG edu.luc.cs.cs371.topwords.TopWords - howMany = 10 minLength = 6 lastNWords = 1000

-Modern logging frameworks have very low performance overhead and are a convenient and effective way to achieve professional-grade `separation of concerns <https://en.wikipedia.org/wiki/Separation_of_concerns>`_ with respect to logging.

 .. _secDomainModelsOO: